Château de Vincennes: Late 14th – Late 15th century – Wars of Religion – Royal fortress and refuge – La Sainte Chapelle

-In the turbulent 15th century, the Chateau became a refuge for the kings of France.
+In the turbulent 15th century, the château became a refuge for the kings of France.
 It was the regular residence of Charles VI of France up until his madness, then was disputed by the two rivals of his succession, Philip the Good of Burgundy and Louis I, Duke of Orléans.
 In 1415 the knights of Henry V of England defeated the French at the Battle of Agincourt.
-The Treaty of Troyes in 1420 granted the Chateau and the Ile-de-France to the English.
-Henry V of England installed his troops there, repaired the Chateau, and lived there until his death in 1422.
+The Treaty of Troyes in 1420 granted the château and the Île-de-France to the English.
+Henry V of England installed his troops there, repaired the château, and died there of dysentery in 1422, aged 35.

-An alliance between the Burgundians with Charles VII of France finally allowed the King to force the English out of the Ile-de-France and to reoccupy the Chateau.
+An alliance between the Burgundians with Charles VII of France finally allowed the King to force the English out of the Île-de-France and to reoccupy the château.
 He and his successors rarely lived there, preferring the Loire Valley.
 His successor, Louis XI, also spent most of his time in the Loire Valley, but he made one major modification to Vincennes: He constructed a new royal residence within the walls, the first outside of the keep.
 It extended the entire length of the southeast wall.